-Between January and the exam in April/May (depending on when the final exam sessions are set) you will research and prepare for the exam.
-In the 10 hour exam, you produce the final piece of work you have been working towards, again covering all assessment objectives 1-4.
+Between January and the exam in March/April (depending on when the final exam sessions are set) you will research and prepare for the exam.
+In the 10 hour exam, you produce the final piece of work you have been researching and building up to in the weeks of preparation.